birminghamurbanobservatory/admin-web-app/README.md

 Flexbox functionality provided via [@angular/flex-layout](https://github.com/angular/flex-layout).
 See the options in action [here](https://tburleson-layouts-demos.firebaseapp.com/#/docs).
 I needed to install a v8 version of this package for it to work with Angular 8 (`npm i @angular/flex-layout@8.0.0-beta.27`).

+Icons are available through [Angular Material](https://material.angular.io/components/icon/overview).
+You can see the available icons [here](https://material.io/resources/icons).

 ## Troubleshooting